The aftermath of the bombing operation

 The paragraph below is an extract from an MRES report, which will be shown fully later in this section:

-It confirms the fate of ME453, though its cause of destruction cannot have been known by Herr Langkamp and the positioning of the crews' bodies and later interment in Greven.
+It confirms the fate of ME453, (though its cause of destruction cannot have been known by Herr Langkamp) and the positions of the crew's bodies and later interment in Greven.

 RAF assessment of the success of the operation.